Saddle point preconditioners for weak-constraint 4D-Var: Numerical experiments

-We now study the performance of the proposed choices of preconditioners for the Lorenz 96 problem presented in Section~\ref{sec:Lorenz96} {{(Experiment A in Table~\ref{tab:ExperimentalDesign})}}.
-Figure \ref{fig:LorenzDiag} shows how the number of iterations and wallclock time required for convergence change with the choice of $\widehat{\bfL}$ and $\widehat{\bfR}$ for $\mathbfcal{P}_D$ as $k$ increases.
-Including some model information in $\widehat{\bfL}$ leads to a reduction in iterations and wallclock time compared to $k=1$ for all choices of $\widehat{\bfR}$.
-For $k<5$ including more model information leads to faster convergence in terms of iterations and wallclock time.
+We now study the performance of the proposed choices of preconditioners for the Lorenz 96 problem {{(Experiment A in Table~\ref{tab:ExperimentalDesign})}}. {The left panel of} Figure~\ref{fig:LorenzDiag} shows how the number of iterations required for convergence changes with the choice of $\widehat{\bfL}$ and $\widehat{\bfR}$ within $\mathbfcal{P}_D$ as $k$ increases.
+Including some model information in $\widehat{\bfL}$ leads to a reduction in iterations compared to $k=1$ for all choices of $\widehat{\bfR}$.
+For $k<5$ including more model information leads to faster convergence.
 However, for $k\ge5$ the change in iterations is non monotonic.
-Similarly to the heat equation setting, including correlation information in $\widehat{\bfR}$ results in large improvements to convergence.
-Indeed, if using $\bfR_{diag}$ we require $k\ge 8$ to obtain fewer iterations than using $\bfL_0$ with an improved choice of $\widehat{\bfR}$.
-In terms of iterations, there is very little difference between the correlated choices of $\widehat{\bfR}$.
-However, there are distinct differences in wallclock time, with $\bfR_{block}$ yielding the fastest convergence.
-Wallclock times are almost indistinguishable for $\widehat{\bfR}=\bfR$ and $\bfR_{RR}$.
-Although the iterations are similar to the other correlated choices of $\widehat{\bfR}$, wallclock times are greater when using $\bfR_{ME}$.
-For all choices of $\widehat{\bfR}$ the smallest number of iterations and fastest wallclock time occurs when using $k=N+1$, i.e. the exact choice of $\bfL$. {{Table~\ref{tab:Lorenz96PD} shows the number of matrix--vector products required to reach convergence for the block diagonal preconditioner {\rev{using $\bfR_{diag}$ and $\bfR_{block}$.
+Including correlation information in $\widehat{\bfR}$ results in large improvements to convergence. { We note that the lines corresponding to the correlated choices of $\widehat{\bfR}$ ($\bfR_{block}$, $\bfR_{RR}$, and $\bfR_{ME}$) lie almost directly on top of the line for $\bfR$.} Indeed, if using $\bfR_{diag}$ we require $k\ge 8$ to obtain fewer iterations than using $\bfL_0$ with an improved choice of $\widehat{\bfR}$.
+There is very little difference {in performance} between the correlated choices of $\widehat{\bfR}$.
+For all choices of $\widehat{\bfR}$ the smallest number of iterations occurs when using $k=N+1$, i.e. the exact choice of $\bfL$. {{Table~\ref{tab:Lorenz96PD} shows the number of matrix--vector products required to reach convergence for the block diagonal preconditioner {\rev{using $\bfR_{diag}$ and $\bfR_{block}$.
 Results using $\bfR_{RR}$ and $\bfR_{ME}$ are similar to those with $\bfR_{block}$}}.
-Similarly to the heat equation problem, the number of matrix--vector products with $\bfD_i$, $\widehat{\bfD}_i^{-1}$ and $\bfM_i$ is reduced when using $\bfR_{block}$ compared to $\bfR_{diag}$.
-For some choices of $k$ the number of evaluations with $\bfR_i$ and $\bfR_{block}^{-1}$ is slightly larger than in the $\bfR_{diag}$ case.
+The number of matrix--vector products with $\bfD_i$, $\widehat{\bfD}_i^{-1}$ and $\bfM_i$ is reduced when using $\bfR_{block}$ compared to $\bfR_{diag}$.
+For some choices of $k$ the {total} number of evaluations with $\bfR_i$ and $\bfR_{block}^{-1}$ is slightly larger than in the $\bfR_{diag}$ case.
 Increasing $k$ broadly decreases the number of matrix--vector products with the error covariance matrices and their inverses.
 For some choices of $k>1$ more evaluations of $\bfM_i$ and $\bfM_i^\top$ are required than when using $\bfL_0$.
 However, this increase is small compared to the decrease in the other components. }}